MrBinaryCats/Mutation/README.md

 # Mutation
 Mutation system for Unity which allows you to adapt your objects via data.
 The project provides an `Entity` data type which implements the Mutation system.
-Each `Entity` can different mutations.
+Each `Entity` can have different mutations.
 Provided Mutations include:
 - Rotate Mutation
 - Color Mutation
 - Scale Mutation